Alaska Airlines is joining Delta, American, and United and launching a basic-economy class — but the cheap tickets come with a catch

 - Alaska Airlines announced that it is going to offer a new discount fare class beginning this fall the Saver Fare.

-- Saver Fare tickets will not be changeable or concealable and those who hold these tickets are not eligible for upgrades.
+- Saver Fare tickets will not be changeable or cancellable and those who hold these tickets are not eligible for upgrades.

 - In addition, those traveling with these tickets will board the plane last and will be assigned to seats at the back of the plane.